Cyber Security MSc

 How you'll learn

 In phase one (60 credits) we introduce core knowledge and skills through modules.
 These modules are taught in intensive block mode.
-Pairs of modules are taught concurrently in 4 weeks of lectures and lab classes during the day.
+Each block consists of 20 credits - four weeks of lectures and lab classes during the day.

 In phase two (60 credits) we emphasise analysis, research and communication skills, including a team project.